-A few months back I am came across a hashtag on Twitter: #ReadOnlyFriday.
-It’s not super popular hashtag but pops up every once and a while and as a web developer I love this concept!
+A long time ago, I came across a hashtag on Twitter: #ReadOnlyFriday.
+It’s not a super popular hashtag, but it pops up occasionally, and as a web developer, I love this!

-In the nearly 20 years I have been building websites I cannot tell you how many times I have been asked, or it has been assumed, that Friday would be the day we launch a new website or feature.
-It does sound good In theory.
+In the over 20 years I have been building websites, I cannot tell you how many times I have been asked, or it has been assumed, that Friday would be the day we launch a new website or feature.
+It does sound good… in theory.

 Exhaustion Leads to Mistakes

 For starters, we are all tired at the end of the week.
 Developers, designers, and the clients who hire them have probably been working all week; the propensity to make mistakes and miss details when tired is much greater than after rest.

 That is just a human fact.
 In any deployment, whether a whole website or a new feature, everyone involved would be much better served if the full team was rested.

 The odds that every issue will be caught and dealt with and the launch will go smoothly are low.
 It’s not an issue of quality.